timabell/timwise.co.uk/_posts/2020-09-17-cosmosdb-emulator-on-linux.md

 	ProtocolToken message, AsyncProtocolRequest asyncRequest, ExceptionDispatchInfo exception)
 ```

-And secondly, CosmosDB sets the [`ReadEndpoint`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.documents.client.documentclient.readendpoint) to be the VM's ip address, which isn't accessible from the host because we are using NAT and port mapping.

-#### Accepting the emulator SSL certificate

 Export the emulator's public SSL certificate "DocumentDbEmulatorCertificate" as base64 X509.

 Reference: <https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-export-ssl-certificates#how-to-export-the-azure-cosmos-db-tlsssl-certificate>

-Copy the exported file to your linux host.
+Copy the exported file to your Linux host.

 Add the certificate to the trusted certificates on your machine (these instructions are for Ubuntu/Mint):